melezhik/Sparrow6/posts/TomtitIntro.md

 );
 ```

-And then with sligh modifircation of Raku scenario and Bash task code:
+And then with slight modification of Raku scenario and Bash task code:

 ```raku
 #!raku